santiagopardal/CamerAI/README.md

 You may want to deploy multiple nodes, even in multiple devices.
 To do so, you can deploy the entire system in one device and in the rest just deploy CamerAI.
 In that case, you'll need to modify the `.env' file that the `install` script will create for you:

-  👉 Change the ´API_URL´ so that the node can hit the API.
+  👉 Change the `API_URL` so that the node can hit the API.

 ## 🤖 How does it detect movement?
 There is a convolutional neural network which is fed with the difference between two frames and returns a probability, that probability will be the number that determines whether